Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Cleveland has played 11 games, with five wins against the spread.

-- This year, the Browns won ATS in their only game as an underdog of 4 points or more.
+- This season, the Browns won ATS in their only game as an underdog of 3.5 points or more.

-- Cleveland's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- The Browns average 22.2 points per game, comparable to the 23.0 the Ravens surrender.

-- When Cleveland records more than 23.0 points, it is 3-2 against the spread and 3-2 overall.
+- Cleveland is 3-2 against the spread and 3-2 overall in games when it records more than 23.0 points.

 - The Browns average just 7.2 fewer yards per game (362.5) than the Ravens allow (369.7).

-- The Browns have turned the ball over 11 times this season, three more turnovers than the Ravens have forced (8).
+- This season the Browns have turned the ball over 11 times, three more than the Ravens' takeaways (8).

 Home and road insights

-- In four of five games at home this season, Baltimore has gone over the total.
+- Baltimore has hit the over in four of five home games this season.

 - On the road, Cleveland is 3-2 against the spread, and 2-3 overall.

-- This year, in four of five away games Cleveland has hit the over.
+- This season, in four of five away games Cleveland has gone over the total.

 Powered by Data Skrive.